 Investment Management and Transaction Costs

 Letting usually has fairly high investment management costs.
 The transaction costs are relatively high, particularly the Stamp Duty Land Tax (SDLT) payable on purchase and the agent’s fee on sale.
 Preparation of leases for each set of tenants and other costs add up to make property a relatively expensive investment asset to hold in terms of management costs.
-The cost of preparing a Home Information Pack when the property is resold should also be borne in mind.
 Landlords also need to be licensed if they rent for multiple occupancy and such licences can be expensive.
 The cost implications of safety legislation can also be substantial.

 Good tenants, of course, make being a landlord easier, but the other kind exist, too.
 Every tenant represents a potential problem.
 They may fail to take care of, or even damage, your property, necessitating significant expenditure before it is fit to be let again.
 They may stop paying their rent.
 They may refuse to vacate the property or wreck it.
-Dealing with problem tenants can be both expensive and can cause gaps in the flow of rental income.
+Dealing with problem tenants can be both expensive and can cause gaps in the flow of rental income (although this can be insured against).
 Having a well thought out lease agreement is an essential protection.

 Before buying any property, you should research the area.
 Rises and falls in value are not uniform in individual areas, let alone across the country.
 Also, make sure you have the property carefully surveyed.